-were quartered there for its defence, and who were re- C H A P. folved not to separate their interests from those of the army.
+As the army approached, Rainfborow, being fent by the general over the river, prefented himself before Southwark, and was gladly received by some soldiers, who were quartered there for its defence, and who were re-C HAP. folved not to separate their interests from those of the army.
 It behoved then the parliament to fubmit.
-The 6th Aug. army marched in triumph through the city; but preferved the greatest order, decency, and appearance of humility.
+The 6th Aug. army marched in triumph through the city; but preserved the greatest order, decency, and appearance of humility.
 They conducted to Westminster the two speakers, who took their feats as if nothing had happened.
-The eleven impeached members, being accused as authors of the tumult, were expelled; and most of them retired beyond fea: Seven peers were impeached: The mayor, one sheriff, and three aldermen, fent to the Tower: Several citizens and officers of the militia committed to prison: Every deed of the parliament annulled, from the day of the tumult till the return of the speakers: The lines about the city levelled: The militia restored to the independents: Regiments quartered in Whitehall and the The army Meuse: And the parliament being reduced to a regular parliament. formed fervitude, a day was appointed of folemn thankfgiving to God for the restoration of its liberty o.
+The eleven impeached members, being accused as authors of the tumult, were expelled; and most of them retired beyond fea: Seven peers were impeached: The mayor, one sheriff, and three aldermen, fent to the Tower: Several citizens and officers of the militia committed to prifon: Every deed of the parliament annulled, from the day of the tumult till the return of the speakers: The lines about the city levelled: The militia restored to the independents: Regiments quartered in Whitehall and the The army Meuse: And the parliament being reduced to a regular fubdue the formed fervitude, a day was appointed of folemn thankfgiving for the restoration of its liberty .